 Krameria lanceolata Torr.

-Trailing krameria, Ratany, Crameria, Prairie sandbur, Trailing Ratany
+Trailing Krameria, Ratany, Crameria, Prairie Sandbur, Trailing Ratany

 USDA Symbol: KRLA

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 This is not the sandbur of the Grass Family; however, its burs are just as spiny, though densely covered with white hairs.
-The flowers and short silky leaves grow on prostrate branches, up to 2 feet long, from a thick woody root.
+The flowers and short silky leaves grow on prostrate stems, up to 3 feet long, from a thick woody root.
 The 5 wine-red sepals may be mistaken for the petals, which are smaller and tinged with green, the upper 3 being united.
 The flowers are about 1 inch broad.
 Not conspicuous or abundant.

-One of the common names sandbur comes from the hard, one-seeded, wooly fruit covered with barbless spines.
+One of the common names "sandbur" comes from the hard, one-seeded, wooly fruit covered with barbless spines.

 Plant Characteristics

-Duration: Perennial Habit: Herb Flower:
+Duration: Perennial

 Bloom Information